econia-labs/econia/doc/doc-site/docs/off-chain/dss/gcp.md

        --limit 5
    ```

-1. Once the processor has had enough time to sync, check some of the events:
+1. Once the processor has had enough time to sync, check some of the events from one of the [REST endpoints](./rest-api.md):

    ```sh
    curl $REST_URL/<AN_ENDPOINT>